 Dr. Herring continues his family’s strong commitment to volunteer service.
 He has been a Special Olympics volunteer for nearly 25 years and is now a Regional Clinical Advisor for the Special Olympics Lions Club International Opening Eyes program.
 Dr. Herring also serves on the Board of Directors of Special Olympics Texas.
 He has been a member of Lions Club International since 1983, and he currently serves on the Endowment Board of the Montrose Center

-After receiving her doctor of optometry degree from the University of Houston College of Optometry, Dr. Marrelli completed a residency in hospital-based optometry at the Ft.
-Howard/Baltimore VA Medical Center in Baltimore, MD.
-She is currently a clinical professor at UHCO, where she is the service director of the Ocular Diagnostic Service.
+Danica Marrelli received her Doctor of Optometry degree from the University of Houston College of Optometry (UHCO), and completed a residency in hospital-based optometry at the Baltimore VA Medical Center in Baltimore, MD.
+She is a Clinical Professor at UHCO, where she serves as Assistant Dean of Clinical Education and Service Director of the Ocular Diagnostic/Medical Eye Service.
 In the classroom, Dr. Marrelli teaches in the ocular pharmacology, glaucoma and case-based learning courses.
-She is the director of the ocular disease residency program.
-Dr. Marrelli is a diplomate in the ocular disease (glaucoma) section of the American Academy of Optometry, and serves on the executive board of the Optometric Glaucoma Society.
+Dr. Marrelli became a diplomate in the ocular disease (glaucoma) section of the American Academy of Optometry in November 2009.
+She is the vice president of the Optometric Glaucoma Society.
+She serves on the Education and Communication Committee of the Glaucoma Research Foundation.